dparlevliet/rwrapper/README.md

 RethinkDB Python Wrapper Class
 ==============================
-Since I’ve been using Django a lot recently I’ve become sort of soiled by the Database abstraction that comes with it, but unfortunately using that with RDB just isn’t an option so I tried to find a nice middle ground.
-This wrapper allows me to emulate the most common usages for Django’s DB abstraction — for anything more complex I believe it would be best to do a manual query.
+Since I've been using Django a lot recently I've become sort of spoiled by the Database abstraction that comes with it, but unfortunately using that with RDB just isn't an option so I tried to find a nice middle ground.
+This wrapper allows me to emulate the most common usages from Django's DB abstraction -- for anything more complex I believe it would be best to do a manual query.

 Related post: http://c2journal.com/2012/12/29/making-a-wrapper-for-your-rethinkdb-tables-in-python/